UCSC-Treehouse/r-intro-2/README.md

 # r-intro-2

 Introduction to R workshop material.
-This is an updated full day workshop.
+This is an updated full day workshop closely based on the Monash Univeristy Data Fluency workshop (https://github.com/MonashDataFluency/r-intro-2)

 This workshop material uses the `bookdown` R package.